fenago/kafka-training/labs/lab-pattern-exception/Lab-consumer-exception.md

 The `messages` module is used by both the Spring application and regular command line clients and contains various messages types and handling of them.

-The build process is boring and very standard, but does test that Docker and docker-compose works on your host:
+The build process is standard:

     mvn install